 How to give medicines: ear drops

-This leaflet gives tips about how to give ear drops to children.
-Leaflets on individual medicines are available on the Medicines for Children website.
+This page describes how to give ear drops to children.
+Specific information on individual medicines is available on the Medicines Information pages.

 Medicines for the ear are available as ear drops.